 |2.||Finding Remainder using Long Division?|

 |3.||How to Represent Remainder?|

 |5.||FAQs on Remainder|

 What is Remainder in Division?

 The remainder, as its name suggests, is something that "remains" after completing a task.
 In math, the number 17 cannot be exactly divided by the number 3.
-After division, the number 2 is left aside as a reminder.
+After division, the number 2 is left aside as a remainder.
 As an example, let us assume that you have 15 cookies that you want to share with 3 of your friends, Mary, David, and Jake.
 You want to share the cookies equally among your friends and yourself.
 You will be distributing them in the following way.

 Here, you can see that there are 3 cookies "remaining" after the distribution.
 These 3 cookies cannot be further shared equally among the 4 of you.
 Hence, 3 is called the "remainder".
 Also, on observation, the remaining 3 cookies are less in number than the 4 people, with whom the cookies have been shared.
 We can understand that the remainder is always lesser than the divisor.

 Remainder is a part of a division.
 It is a left-over digit we get while performing division.
 When there is an incomplete division after certain steps we get remainder as a result.
 It is left over when a few things are divided into groups with an equal number of things.
 Let's recall the scenario we discussed earlier 15 cookies being shared equally among 4 children.
 In other words, 15 cookies had to be divided into 4 equal groups.
 We were left with 3 cookies and hence, 3 were the remainder.